Entanglement surfaces for rotating cylindrical black holes: Embedding in Type IIB

 Below $\alpha_c$ (Regime \textbf{I}) empty AdS supports islands with a constant value of $\Delta r =\Delta r^+$ shown in Fig. \ref{Fig:10DDeltaPlusDeltaMin}.
 At finite temperature and rotation, islands tend to those of empty AdS at large $r_R$ and $\Delta r \to\Delta r^+$.
 In this regime the extremal solution supports islands, corresponding to the $r_h\to-\infty$ limit of the surfaces in the non-extremal solutions at fixed $r_R$. (near-)Extremal solutions develop a plateau in the $\Delta r$ vs $r_R$ plot, at a value $\Delta r^-$ that is found to increase with $\alpha$ (Fig. \ref{Fig:10DDeltaPlusDeltaMin}).

 In Regime \textbf{II}, empty AdS does not support islands anymore while the extremal solution does.
 The atoll forms, inducing the change in behavior of $\Delta r$ at larger $r_R$.
 We find that, due to the limitations of the numerical method we use, we cannot reliably obtain island surfaces at large values of $r_R$ when $\alpha >\alpha_c$.
 The issue is that, while $r_R$ increases freely, $r_L$ remains stuck below the critical anchor.
-This makes the surfaces stretch more and more, developing a very steep region where $\partial_xr$ is very large.
+This makes the surfaces stretch more and more, developing a very steep region where $\partial_xr$ is large.
+With our numerical method, finer grids would be required to reliably characterize these surfaces but we are limited in how much we can increase the resolution.
 However, we can reach large enough $r_R$ in this regime to infer the main properties of island surfaces.

 Again due to numerical limitations, we cannot have a precise quantitative determination of the critical anchor $r_A$.
 However, we observe that the atoll qualitatively behaves like in the 5d case, with an increasing size $\delta_A$ as rotation increases.
-This is signaled by the increasing deviation of $\Delta_r$ from $r_R-r_h$ at large $r_R$, as rotation increases, which is related to the atoll as:
+This is signaled by the increasing deviation of $\Delta r$ from $r_R-r_h$ at large $r_R$, as rotation increases, which is related to the atoll as:

-Finally, in Regime \textbf{III}, islands cease to exist also for the extremal solution, and $\Delta r^-$ diverges as $\alpha$ approaches $\alpha_e$.
+Finally, in regime \textbf{III}, islands cease to exist also for the extremal solution, and $\Delta r^-$ diverges as $\alpha$ approaches $\alpha_e$.
 We numerically determine $\alpha_e$ by estimating the position of the asymptote in the plot of $\Delta r^-$.
-In this regime, islands do not settle to a fixed limit as $r_h\to-\infty$, in agreement with $\Delta r$ increasing without bound as $r_h$ decreases at fixed $r_R$.
-In this regime the atoll stays bounded as $r_h\to-\infty$.
+As extremality is approached in this regime, the anchor point on the brane $r_L$ for islands that reach the boundary at fixed $r_R$ decreases without bound.
+Correspondingly $\Delta r$ increases indefinitely.
+Islands stretch more and more towards the horizon before sharply turning to reach the brane at $r_L \gtrsim r_h $.
+Exactly at extremality, we expect this sharp turning point to become a cusp, similarly to what happens in the bottom-up setup.
+This is shown in Fig. \ref{Fig:10DExtremalIslands}, where islands in the extremal black hole geometry are shown for $\alpha = 5<\alpha_e$ (orange) and $\alpha = 7.85 \sim \alpha_e$ (blue) close to becoming singular.
+Moreover, close to $\alpha_e$ (and in general in regime \textbf{III}), we see that islands and HM surfaces (depicted in red in Fig. \ref{Fig:10DExtremalIslands}) tend to coincide.